kd2org/opodsync/README.md

 ### Configuration

-You can create a `config.local.php` in the `data` directory, defining configuration constants:
+You can create a `config.local.php` in the `data` directory (overridable with the `DATA_ROOT` environment variable), defining configuration constants:

 ```
 <?php